cgrimes01/adventofcode/README.md

-# adventofcode2015
+# adventofcode
-Advent of code 2015
+Advent of code